0xc0dec/kiln/README.md

 Code is structured with an effort to make it easy to read and understand.

 ## Demos
-* Complex object transform hierarchies (WIP), featuring the `Transform` helper class.
+* Complex object transform hierarchies (WIP).
+Features the `Transform` helper class, which simplifies manipulating object transformation, and a free look ("spectator") camera movement.
 * Skybox rendering using fullscreen quad mesh (consisting of two triangles).
 * To be continued...